Horsemanship Programs

 Horse Lessons

-Beginner Lesson and Beginner Weekday Lesson (ages 6+) is offered Saturdays 8:30-9:45 and 9:45-11:00, and Monday through Thursday afternoons 3:30-4:30 and 4:30-5:30.
+Beginner Weekend Lesson and Beginner Weekday Lessons (ages 6+) are offered Saturday 8:30-9:45 and 9:45-11:00, and Monday through Thursday afternoons 3:30-4:30 and 4:30-5:30.
 The beginner lesson is for those with limited to no experience looking to have a full horsemanship lesson.
 Each lesson will start with bonding, learning about, and caring for the horses.
 Students will then ride, typically starting off with the first few lessons in a Western Saddle, the student can switch to an English saddle as they and the instructor see fit.
 On horseback they learn how to have a balanced seat, steering and voice commands and will work their way up to walk, trot, canter.
 Our instructors teach the core fundamentals of riding.
-We are not a competitive barn, instead focusing on the whole horse package, we will give your beginner a love of the horses and the skills to move forward to pursue other forms of riding. $45 per lesson, pricing packages available.
+We are not a competitive barn, instead focusing on the whole horse package, we will give your beginner a love of the horses and the skills to move forward to pursue other forms of riding. $50 per lesson, pricing packages available.

 Intermediate Lesson is offered Saturdays from 11:00-12:15, Wednesdays at 4:00 and Fridays at 4:00.